 Understanding Diamondback Energy's Unusual Options Activity

-Diamondback Energy (NASDAQ:FANG) shares experienced unusual options activity on Friday.
-The stock price moved down to $80.77 following the option alert.
+Shares of Diamondback Energy (NASDAQ:FANG) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved down to $71.63.

 - Option Type: SWEEP